 WATCH: 60 Minutes

-Rose also discusses the future of design thinking, delves deeper into human-centered design with David in his home, and learns about creative confidence.
+Kelley also discusses the future of design thinking, delves into human-centered design, and learns about creative confidence.
 More footage from 60 Minutes’ time at IDEO here.

 READ: Preface + Intro